-According to Facebook stats, a Facebook post reaches a huge 75% of its possible interaction within the first five hours.
+A Facebook post reaches 75% of its possible interaction within the first five hours, according to Facebook stats.
 However, the maximum response that your publication receives happens even earlier.
 In fact, on average, your publication will have 75% of its best responses after only 2 hours and 30 minutes.

 33. The average CTR for Facebook ads is 0.9%.

-According to Facebook ad statistics, the average click-through rate for Facebook ads is 0.9%, and the average cost per click is $0.64.
-However, these numbers should be taken with caution.
-The performance of your Facebook ads will depend on a variety of factors, including your industry, total budget, type of campaign, target audience, and how long your ad is active.
+Your Facebook ads’ performance will depend on a variety of factors, including your industry, total budget, type of campaign, target audience, and how long your ad is active.

 34. 26% of people who click on a Facebook ad make a purchase.

-Facebook users see at least one ad every 2 minutes, PPC stats show.
-According to Facebook advertising statistics, the average cost per click (CPC) for Facebook ads is $1.72 across all industries and the average click-through rate (CTR) is 0.9%.
+According to Facebook marketing statistics, the average cost per click (CPC) for Facebook ads is $1.72 across all industries, and the average click-through rate (CTR) is 0.9%.
 Even at first glance, these numbers don’t seem surprising.
 Nevertheless, it’s great to know that so many people who’ve clicked on a Facebook ad have made a purchase.

 35. 35% of Facebook’s ad audience is under 25 years old.

-According to the statistics on Facebook, 30% of the audience who sees its ads is 25–34 years old.
-And remember that more than 98% access the platform through mobile devices.
-The above makes it important that all links from this social network to the website or electronic store should offer a good browsing experience for mobile devices.
-Marketers and advertisers have certainly made a note of that, since 51% of them are setting aside 51% of their budget for mobile ads, the latest ecommerce statistics show.
+The stats about Facebook show that 30% of the audience who sees its ads is 25–34 years old.
+And remember that more than 90% access the platform through mobile devices.
+The above makes it essential that all links from this social network to the website or electronic store offer a browsing experience optimized for mobile devices.

-Some analysts believe that the reason Facebook is still dominating social media statistics worldwide is because it is appealing to those over 50 years old.
-This could also explain the fall in younger users, who’ve migrated from this social network to Instagram and Snapchat—not to mention the growing number of teenagers who’ve never even made an account.
+Some analysts believe that Facebook has managed to keep the number of users on the rise worldwide by appealing to those over 50 years old.
+It could also explain the fall in younger users, who’ve migrated from this social network to Instagram and Snapchat—not to mention the growing number of teenagers who’ve never even made an account.

-Still, as these Facebook statistics have shown, Facebook is still undeniably the leading social network and will continue its reign for some time.
+As these Facebook statistics have shown, it’s still undeniably the leading social network and will continue its reign for some time.